Wiem-benj/Dashboard/README.md

 # Dashboard
 An interactive Dashboard developped with Plotly for data visualization.

+Please note that the file 'Dash_board.py' is the main file of the dashboard application to be run.
+The second python file 'backend_logic.py' contains the functions that are called within the callback functions.

 When running the dashboard:

 1- Select a csv or excel file to be processed.